espiritukarl/CoE-198/README.md

 1. Using the materials stated [above](https://github.com/espiritukarl/CoE-198#i-materials), wire them up using the diagram below.
 Diagram taken from https://dronebotworkshop.com/esp32-cam-intro/.
 2. Notes: The connection between GPIO 0 and GND is required when uploading programs into the ESP32-CAM module.
 In order to test the program, remove the connection between those two pins.

-### Setting up MQTT Broker for IoT Dashboard
+### IV.
+Setting up MQTT Broker for IoT Dashboard
 Next is to set up the MQTT Broker for the IoT Dashboard.
-For our project, we will use the [things.ph] website.
+For our project, we will use the [things.ph]() website.
 Go to “things.ph” and register for an account.
 There, the necessary details for your MQTT connection will be given.